gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 	*(.text.mod_end)
 	/* end modules */

-place this into your platform_override.ini: extra_scripts           = ${esp_defaults.extra_scripts}
+move grepmodule-firmware.py to folder Tools and place this into your platform_override.ini: extra_scripts           = ${esp_defaults.extra_scripts}
-                          Tasmota/Modules/grepmodule-firmware.py
+                          Tools/grepmodule-firmware.py

 1. copy the .ino file you want to convert to the modules directory and rename to .cpp
 2. modify the source according to the sample files.
-3. add calls not yet in the vector table.
+3. add calls not yet in the vector table. in header and xdrv121
 4. enable generation of assembly listings and examine the assembly files. add these to build_flags:
 -save-temps=obj